Add or Edit a File System Source

 For further information on share and NTFS permissions, see Share and NTFS Permissions on a File Server.

-For more information on sources that index permissions and on how Coveo handles these permissions, see Coveo Management of Security Identities and Item Permissions.
+For more information on sources that index permissions and on how Coveo handles these permissions, see Coveo management of security identities and item permissions.

-"Content Security" Tab
+"Content Security" tab

 Select who will be able to access the source items through a Coveo-powered search interface.
-For details on this parameter, see Content Security.
+For details on this parameter, see Content security.

 "Access" Tab

-In the Access tab, set whether each group and API key can view or edit the source configuration (see Resource Access):
+In the Access tab, set whether each group (and API key, if applicable) in your Coveo organization can view or edit the current source.

 Completion